mkdocs/mkdocs/docs/user-guide/configuration.md

 edit_uri: root/path/docs/
 ```

-!!! note
+> NOTE:
-    On a few known hosts (specifically GitHub, Bitbucket and GitLab), the
+> On a few known hosts (specifically GitHub, Bitbucket and GitLab), the
-    `edit_uri` is derived from the 'repo_url' and does not need to be set
+> `edit_uri` is derived from the 'repo_url' and does not need to be set
-    manually.
+> manually.
 Simply defining a `repo_url` will automatically populate the
-    `edit_uri` configs setting.
+> `edit_uri` configs setting.
+>

-    For example, for a GitHub- or GitLab-hosted repository, the `edit_uri`
+> For example, for a GitHub- or GitLab-hosted repository, the `edit_uri`
-    would be automatically set as `edit/master/docs/` (Note the `edit` path
+> would be automatically set as `edit/master/docs/` (Note the `edit` path
-    and `master` branch).
+> and `master` branch).
+>

-    For a Bitbucket-hosted repository, the equivalent `edit_uri` would be
+> For a Bitbucket-hosted repository, the equivalent `edit_uri` would be
-    automatically set as `src/default/docs/` (note the `src` path and `default`
+> automatically set as `src/default/docs/` (note the `src` path and `default`
-    branch).
+> branch).
+>

-    To use a different URI than the default (for example a different branch),
+> To use a different URI than the default (for example a different branch),
-    simply set the `edit_uri` to your desired string.
+> simply set the `edit_uri` to your desired string.
 If you do not want any
-    "edit URL link" displayed on your pages, then set `edit_uri` to an empty
+> "edit URL link" displayed on your pages, then set `edit_uri` to an empty
-    string to disable the automatic setting.
+> string to disable the automatic setting.

-!!! warning
+WARNING:
 On GitHub and GitLab, the default "edit" path (`edit/master/docs/`) opens
 the page in the online editor.
 This functionality requires that the user
 have and be logged in to a GitHub/GitLab account.
 Otherwise, the user will
 be redirected to a login/signup page.
 Alternatively, use the "blob" path
 (`blob/master/docs/`) to open a read-only view, which supports anonymous
 access.

 **default**: `edit/master/docs/` for GitHub and GitLab repos or
 `src/default/docs/` for a Bitbucket repo, if `repo_url` matches those domains,